CodeFromAnywhere/typerepo/modules/index-typescript/README.md

 In order to sort the indexed types well, you need to know that:

-1. Interfaces first index all extensded types and interfaces, then the interface itself.
+1. Interfaces first index all extended types and interfaces, then the interface itself.
 The last extended type/inteface comes first, then the previous one, etc.

 2. If you define an intersection type (e.g. `type X = A & { someObject: string } & B;`), the last intersected item comes first, the first item comes last in the order.
 This gives you more flexibility because in an interface the extended things always come b efore, but with a type they can also come in the middle.
+If you do this for a model, be sure to add the `dbStorageMethod` in frontmatter manually

 ## Example: